 - In Crackdown, you are only ever called "Agent".
 The only certain thing is your gender, as there are no female Agent models.

-- In the trailer for Plants VS Zombies 2 it shows Crazy Daves house, and one framed newspaper clipping says "Crazy man saves world" so one could guess that the player from the original is Dave all along and he's been talking to himself the whole game.
+- The trailer for Plants Vs Zombies 2 shows Crazy Daves house, and one framed newspaper clipping says "Crazy man saves world" so one could guess that the player from the original is Dave all along and he's been talking to himself the whole game.
 Why?
 He's crazy.

 - Advance Wars puts you in the role of an "adviser" to the Orange Star Army, who is spoken to directly but never shown onscreen.
 Absolutely nothing is known about your character except that they are new to the job.
 In practice, your "advising" consists of telling the various generals what to do (they never go against your advice) and they in turn deliver these orders to their troops.
 This makes your character seem a bit redundant, which is probably why the adviser was removed completely in Advance Wars 2, which puts you in control of the generals directly (which is basically what you were doing in the first game).